Political views of Adolf Hitler: Mein Kampf

 Beginning in February 1924, Hitler was tried for high treason before the special People's Court in Munich.
 He used his trial as an opportunity to spread his message throughout Germany.
 At one point during the trial, Hitler discussed political leadership, during which he stated that leading people was not a matter of political science (Staatswissenschaft) but an innate ability, one of statecraft (Staatskunst).
 He further elaborated by claiming that out of 10,000 politicians, only one, Otto von Bismarck, emerged, subtly implying that he too had been born with this gift.
 Continuing, he declared that it was not Karl Marx who stirred the masses and ignited the Russian Revolution, but Vladimir Lenin, by making his appeal to the senses rather than the mind.

 Hitler's speeches during the trial made him famous, but they did not exonerate him.
 In April 1924, he was sentenced to five years' imprisonment in Landsberg Prison, where he received preferential treatment from sympathetic guards and received substantial quantities of fan mail, including funds and other forms of assistance.
 During 1923 and 1924 at Landsberg, he dictated the first volume of Mein Kampf (My Struggle) to his deputy Rudolf Hess.
-Originally entitled Four and a Half Years of Struggle against Lies, Stupidity, and Cowardice, his publisher shortened the title to Mein Kampf.
+Originally titled Four and a Half Years of Struggle against Lies, Stupidity, and Cowardice, his publisher shortened the title to Mein Kampf.

 The book, dedicated to the Thule Society member Dietrich Eckart, was an autobiography and exposition of his ideology.
 In Mein Kampf, Hitler speaks at length about his youth, his early days in the Nazi Party and general ideas on politics, including the transformation of German society into one based on race, with some passages implying genocide.
 Published in two volumes in 1925 and 1926, it sold 228,000 copies between 1925 and 1932.
 In 1933, Hitler's first year in office, 1,000,000 copies were sold.
 The book acts as a reference, giving insight into the world view from which Hitler never wavered throughout his life.

 In Mein Kampf, Hitler states that he had little interest in politics as a child, aspiring instead to become a painter.
 Like other boys in his part of Austria, he was attracted to pan-Germanism, but his intellectual pursuits were generally those of a dilettante.
 Hitler portrays himself as a born leader interested in knightly adventures and exploration.
 By the time he was 11, Hitler was a nationalist and interested in history.
 (Note: Historian Sebastian Haffner claims that at the basest or lowest of levels, Hitler's philosophical "bedrock" was a fusion of "nationalism and anti-Semitism.")